conorm110/verilog2tetris/README.md

 6. Once everything is done, restart your computer
 7. Now open the .qpf, this should open with Quartus Lite by default (this is good)
 8. To program, go to tools -> programmer, select your hardware device and make sure it is set to JTAG.
 Then select the only file displaced and hit the run button

+## Running Assembly
+In the Assembly Examples folders there are currently 3 code examples.
+You can copy paste the formatted code from the .mif files to rom.mif in 04/.

+To create your own assembly programs, this is the same exact assembly as the Nand2Tetris course, just follow the .mif formatting after compiling with the Nand2Tetris tools.